At what age does PMS begin? Various conditions: what can pregnancy be confused with?

 - and joints and specific back pain,

-craving for food, especially salty or sweet, intolerance to alcohol,
+- cravings for food, especially salty or sweet foods, intolerance to alcohol,

 - lethargy, fatigue or vice versa, energy,